Collie suburb profile

 Collie rental market trends

-The rental market in Collie has experienced significant growth in house rents, which have increased by 16.3% over the past year to $500 per week.
-In contrast, unit rents have remained stable at $320 per week.
-This trend highlights a strong demand for houses, making Collie an attractive option for investors seeking growth in the rental sector.
+The rental market in Collie has experienced notable growth, with house rents increasing by 15.6% over the past year to $520 per week, while unit rents have remained stable at $320 per week.
+This stability in unit rents, combined with the rise in house rents, highlights Collie's appeal as a balanced market for both renters and investors seeking steady returns in a regional setting.

 Suburbs near Collie